-The California Department of Education (CDE) is developing a new science assessment based on the CA NGSS.
+Since the adoption of the Next Generation Science Standards for California Public Schools, Kindergarten through Grade Twelve (CA NGSS), the California Department of Education has been developing a new science assessment based on the CA NGSS.
 The statewide California Assessment of Student Performance and Progress (CAASPP) System includes federally required science assessments in grades five and eight and once in high school (i.e., grade ten, eleven, or twelve).
-This science assessment is the new California Science Test (CAST), which is based on the Next Generation Science Standards for California Public Schools, Kindergarten through Grade Twelve.
+This science assessment is the new California Science Test (CAST), which is based on the CA NGSS.

-The implementation of CAST is under way, as shown below:
+Implementation of the CAST is under way, as shown below:

 The CAST is for eligible students in grades five and eight and one time in high school.
-All grade twelve students will take the CAST field test, and LEAs have the option to test any ten or eleven grade student who has finished their last year of science instruction.
+All grade twelve students will take the CAST field test, and LEAs have the option to test any students in grades ten or eleven who are enrolled in their last high school science course.
 Once a student takes the CAST, that student is ineligible to take the test again.
 Refer to the High School Test Administration Flowchart (PDF) for additional information.

 CAST Accessibility Supports for Operational Testing (PDF)

 This report establishes the accessibility guidelines used during the development of the CAST operational test.

 This graphic displays the universal tools, designated supports, and accommodations (embedded and non-embedded) allowed as part of the CAST Field Test for 2017–18.